watzek/DataManagement/_posts/0003-06-03-Intro-To-File-Formats.md

 Even simple structural data can exist in different formats!

-![image2]
+<span class="img-md">![image2]</span>

 This image is visually easy for humans to interpret.
 It could be a JPG or PNG, or a file from ChemDraw (.cvs).
 The image itself isn’t machine readable, but behind the image is the ‘connection table’ that tells the computer how to draw the image.

-![image3]
+<span class="img-md">![image3]</span>

 The numbers in the above SDF/Molfile tell the exact position of the element, detailing how the machine should draw the image for humans.

-![image1]
+<span class="img-md">![image1]</span>

 To go even further, InChI, the IUPAC International Chemical Identifier, standardizes and ‘hashes’ information to become shorter.
-So you can use searches like Google to do a structure search if you have an InChI key associated with your article!
+So you can use search engines like Google to do a structured search if you have an InChI key associated with your article!
 Google can’t search strings that are too long, so we needed a way to represent our desired image that is google-readable.

 But all these different formats are representing the same compound!